 Various properties of dispersion compensation modules can be important:

-- A central aspect is of course the amount of chromatic dispersion provided, which depends on the length of transmission fiber to be compensated, and on the type of transmission fiber.
+- A central aspect is of course the amount of group delay dispersion provided (e.g. in units of ps2, or ps/nm), which depends on the length of transmission fiber to be compensated, and on the type of transmission fiber.
 For example, dispersion-shifted transmission fibers usually require much less dispersion compensation.

-- The dispersion slope (higher-order dispersion) can strongly limit the usable bandwidth, which is important particularly in the case of wavelength division multiplexing.
+- The dispersion slope (higher-order dispersion) e.g. in units of ps/nm2 may strongly limit the usable bandwidth, which is important particularly in the case of wavelength division multiplexing.
 Depending on the type of transmission fiber, different relative dispersion slopes are required.
-High relative dispersion slopes tend to make the fiber design more difficult.

 - In some cases, tunable dispersion is desirable.

-- Optical insertion losses result from absorption and scattering in the fiber itself, but also from splice and connector losses.
-Such losses should be low, since they require a high amplifier gain and introduce higher excess noise.
+- Optical insertion losses may result e.g. from absorption and scattering in a fiber, but also from splice and connector losses.
+Such losses should be low, since they require a high amplifier gain and lead to higher excess noise.

-- In some cases, optical nonlinearity can be relevant.
+- In some cases, the amount of optical nonlinearity (e.g. favoring four-wave mixing) can be relevant.
 This is minimized e.g. by using strongly dispersive fiber, where a shorter length is sufficient.